Member/Affiliate Member Research Grant

 Innovativeness: Does the proposed research employ novel concepts, approaches or methods?
 Does the proposal research have original and innovative aims?

-Realism: Likelihood that the project can be completed within 1 year of award date.
+Realism: Likelihood that the project can be completed within one year of award date.

 Appropriateness of budget: Is there clear justification and rationale for the expenditure of the award monies?
 Can the proposed work be accomplished with the funds requested or is there evidence that additional expenses will be covered by other sources of funding?